pubkey/rxdb/docs-src/docs/rx-storage-shared-worker.md

 });
 ```

+## Building a custom worker

+To build a custom `worker.js` file, check out the webpack config at the [worker](./rx-storage-worker.md#building-a-custom-worker) documentation.
+Any worker file form the worker storage can also be used in a shared worker because `exposeWorkerRxStorage` detects where it runs and exposes the correct messaging endpoints.

 ## Passing in a SharedWorker instance

 Instead of setting an url as `workerInput`, you can also specify a function that returns a new `SharedWorker` instance when called.
 This is mostly used when you have a custom worker file and dynamically import it.